-- Myelofibrosis: People with this have both too many immature white and red blood cells and their red blood cells are deformed.
+- Primary myelofibrosis (chronic idiopathic myelofibrosis): People with this have too many immature white and red blood cells.
+The web of fibers inside the bone marrow becomes thick, like scar tissue.
+This causes fewer and fewer red blood cells to be made.

-- Thrombocythemia: If you have this kind of MPD, you have too many platelets.
+- Essential thrombocythemia: If you have this kind of MPD, you have too many platelets.

 - Chronic neutrophilic leukemia: This disorder causes you to have a surplus of neutrophils -- a certain type of white blood cell -- in your bloodstream.

-- Eosinophilia: Eosinophils are another type of white blood cell.
+- Chronic eosinophilia leukemia: Eosinophils are another type of white blood cell.
 Your body produces them when you’ve been exposed to an allergen or parasite.
 People with this type of MPD have a high number of them in their blood.